 A storm tarries, hanging over Koffakoi and the nearby Aghien Lagoon.
-In the village's community hall, I take in the scene through the panoramic window snaking across the room.
-I watch water fall onto the corrugated roofs of surrounding houses before descending onto the copper colored-earth in pillars.
+From the village's community hall, I take in the scene through a panoramic window snaking across the room.
+I watch water fall onto the corrugated roofs of surrounding houses before descending onto the copper-toned earth as slight pillars.

 Rain strands form